Lush Lawn 3 Thumb

 Kikuyu Grass

-A fast growing, vigorous running grass that needs to be regularly mown to keep it as a good-looking lawn.
-Tolerates a small amount of shade.
-Very drought tolerant and resilient.
+A fast growing, vigorous running grass that needs to be regularly mown to keep it tidy and attractive.
+Kikuyu can only tolerate a small amount of shade, but makes up for it by being drought tolerant, resilient and happy in sandy coastal soils.

 Project guides & articles